MicrosoftDocs/azure-docs/articles/active-directory/user-help/user-help-auth-app-overview.md

 ---
-title: Microsoft Authenticator app overview - Azure Active Directory | Microsoft Docs
+title: What is the Microsoft Authenticator app? - Azure Active Directory | Microsoft Docs
 description: Learn about the Microsoft Authenticator app, including what it is, how it works, and what information is included in this section of the content.
 services: active-directory
 author: eross-msft